The Trans-Siberian: Xmas & New Year

 05/01/2020 St Petersburg (BLD)

 Today we travel out of St Petersburg to the town of Pushkin where we visit the beautiful palace of Catherine the Great.
 We explore the palace interior, including the recently-restored and magnificent Amber Room.
-This evening there may also be the opportunity to attend a performance by one of the great St Petersburg ballet companies.
+In the evening we attend a traditional Cossack folk show.

 06/01/2020 St Petersburg (BLD)